MicrosoftDocs/Viva/Viva/engage/eac-faq.md

 **Who can access the Viva Engage admin center in the Viva Engage Teams application?**

-The following roles can access the Viva Engage admin center: Global admin, Engage admin, Answers admin, corporate communicator, leader, and leader’s delegate manager.
+The following roles can access the Viva Engage admin center: Microsoft 365 Global administrator, Engage admin, Answers admin, corporate communicator, leader, and leader’s delegate manager.

 **Can every role that has access to the Viva Engage admin center perform all configurations in it?**